decebals/ff2j/README.md

 where elapsedTime is formated as HH:mm:ss.SSS

+You can save endLineNumber in a file or in a database and on next running you can initiate skipLines with that value.

 And now the story :)

 Scenario: I have a `DownloadServlet` that for each download request writes in the container's log a line in the format